Eleventh Introductory Workshop on Epistemic Game Theory 2026

 Beneficiary address: Maastricht University, P.O.
 Box 616, 6200 MD Maastricht, The Netherlands

-Without the payment of the course fee, your registration is not complete.
+Without the payment of the registration fee, your registration is not complete.

-Audience: The course is primarily meant for advanced bachelor students, master students and PhD students all over the world, but researchers are also very welcome.
+Audience: The course is primarily meant for advanced bachelor students, master students, research master students and PhD students all over the world, but researchers are also very welcome.

-Instructors: The instructors for this course are Christian Bach (University of Reading, UK), Rubén Becerril (Universidad Autónoma Metropolitana de Mexico), Stephan Jagau (University of Nottingham, UK), Niels Mourmans (Central Bureau of Statistics, Netherlands), Andrés Perea (Maastricht University, Netherlands), Joep van Sloun (Maastricht University, The Netherlands) and Elias Tsakas (Maastricht University, Netherlands) — all members of our EPICENTER.
+Instructors The instructors for this workshop are Christian Bach (University of Reading, UK), Ákos Balázs (Corvinus University at Budapest, Hungary), Rubén Becerril (Universidad Autónoma Metropolitana de Mexico), Niels Mourmans (Central Bureau of Statistics, Netherlands), Andrés Perea (Maastricht University, Netherlands) and Joep van Sloun (Maastricht University, The Netherlands) — all members of our EPICENTER.
 For more information about the instructors, click here

-Literature: The course will be based on the textbook “Epistemic Game Theory: Reasoning and Choice” by Andrés Perea.
-The book has been published by Cambridge University Press in 2012.
+Literature: The workshop will be based on the new textbook “From Decision Theory to Game Theory: Reasoning about the Decisions of Others” by Andrés Perea.
+The book is published by Cambridge University Press in 2025.

 Housing: If you would like to rent a room in Maastricht at a reasonable price during these two weeks, please visit: https://www.maastrichthousing.com/ .
 They offer rooms / apartments at a very reasonable price per day.
 On their website, indicate that you are a summer school student.